-Ben is ranked as a leading Texas appellate lawyer by Chambers USA (Chambers and Partners, 2019-2021).
-The prestigious directory praises Ben as “a tremendous brief writer and terrific oral advocate” and highlights his ability to “get the microscopic view but also zoom out to the big picture.”
+Ben is ranked as a leading Texas appellate lawyer by Chambers USA (Chambers and Partners, 2019- 2022).
+The prestigious directory praises Ben as “an intellectual force,” commends him as “a tremendous brief writer and terrific oral advocate” and describes him as “precise and in complete command” in court.

-Board certified in civil appellate law by the Texas Board of Legal Specialization, Ben argued and won blockbuster constitutional cases at the Texas Supreme Court in back-to-back terms (2019 & 2020) impacting billions of dollars in pension funds.
-In recent years, he prevailed in major cases in the Fifth Circuit—securing reversals in a renewable-energy case about a $300 million power contract (2017, 2019) and a cybersecurity dispute (2021) and upholding the constitutionality of a pension reform statute (2020).
-And he is leading appellate teams across the country in cases that touch on emerging legal issues ranging from bitcoin, ownership of social media accounts, and a closely watched case involving the Texas electric grid operator.
+Board certified in civil appellate law by the Texas Board of Legal Specialization, this year Ben prevailed before the en banc Dallas Court of appeals in a blockbuster case holding that ERCOT is not entitled to sovereign immunity.
+He has argued and won constitutional cases at the Texas Supreme Court in back-to-back terms (2019 and 2020) impacting billions of dollars in pension funds.
+And he has won major cases at the Fifth Circuit—securing reversals in a renewable-energy case about a $300 million power contract (2017, 2019) and a cybersecurity dispute (2021) and upholding the constitutionality of a pension reform statute (2020).

 Ben’s peers recognize his collaborative leadership style.
 At the firm, Ben leads the firm’s global litigation practice.
 He has served as president of the Texas Supreme Court Historical Society, chair of the American Bar Association’s Council of Appellate Lawyers—the only national appellate bench-bar organization in the country—and chair of the Dallas Bar Association’s Appellate Section.